layerai-archive/examples-dbt/titanic/README.md

 We do this in a dbt pipeline with two stages:

 - First, we build a dbt model to shape our data into the features required by the model.
 We call this dbt model `passenger_features`.
-- Then, we will build a second dbt model which applies the [Titanic survival model](https://app.layer.ai/layer/titanic) to the `passenger_features` data to predict the survival of the Titanic passengers.
+- Then, we build a second dbt model which applies the [Titanic survival model](https://app.layer.ai/layer/titanic) to the `passenger_features` data to predict the survival of the Titanic passengers.

 The Layer dbt adapter provides a simple SQL function that seamlessly integrates the ML Model in the dbt pipeline without the need to step out from our familiar SQL language.